-- If the Board identifies or makes recommendations about any issue beyond its remit, such as a request for suspension or proposal for an amendment to regulations, the Secretary must ensure the issue is directed promptly to the appropriate person, body or Committee. - Following meetings of the Boards of Examiners at which students' results are determined, the Final Report Form will be signed off by the Chair of the Board of Examiners and the External Examiners. - University of London Worldwide Boards of Examiners have reporting lines corresponding to the arrangements in place as specified in the Quality Assurance Schedule.
+- If the Board identifies or makes recommendations about any issue beyond its remit, such as a request for suspension or proposal for an amendment to regulations, the Secretary must ensure the issue is directed promptly to the appropriate person, body or Committee. - Following meetings of the Boards of Examiners at which students' results are determined, the Final Report Form will be signed off by the Chair of the Board of Examiners and the External Examiners. - University of London Boards of Examiners have reporting lines corresponding to the arrangements in place as specified in the Quality Assurance Schedule and Quality Assurance Framework (SAS).
 In some cases, ratification of the recommendations of the University of London Worldwide Board of Examiners is required within the respective federation member.
 This will be detailed in the Quality Assurance Schedule.
 It is the responsibility of the Chair of the Board of Examiners to ensure that University of London Worldwide Boards of Examiners report as appropriate within the federation member academic management structure and that any ratification process deemed necessary by the federation member is carried out. - Whether or not ratification within the federation member is necessary, all Pass Lists are prepared by the University of London Worldwide, signed by the Director of Student Registry Services and approved by the Vice-Chancellor via accompanying sign-up sheets.
-Following approval, Diplomas will then be issued. - University of London Worldwide Board of Examiners will also make reports to the University of London Academic Quality Assurance Committee for onward reporting to the University via its governance. - The University of London Worldwide will report the allocation of prizes to the Academic Quality Assurance Committee.
+Following approval, Diplomas will then be issued. - University of London Worldwide and the School of Advanced Study, Board of Examiners will also make reports to the University of London Academic Quality Assurance Committee for onward reporting to the University via its governance. - The University of London Worldwide and the School of Advanced Study will report the allocation of prizes to the Academic Quality Assurance Committee.

-Section 6: Representations concerning decisions of Boards of Examiners
+Section 6: Representations concerning decisions of Boards of Examiners 16